Harrading History, Family Crest & Coats of Arms

 The present generation of the Harrading family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the village of Harrowden in Northamptonshire and Bedfordshire.

 Early Origins of the Harrading family

-Another 117 words (8 lines of text) covering the years 1086 and 1756 are included under the topic Early Harrading History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harrading research.
+Another 59 words (4 lines of text) covering the years 1086 and 1756 are included under the topic Early Harrading History in all our PDF Extended History products and printed products wherever possible.

 Harrading Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Harrading include Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Harrading family (pre 1700)